 See how each item prevents bloating and promotes a trim midsection.

 Avocados are loaded with potassium, which is a key player in ridding your body of excess sodium and, therefore, shedding water weight.
 The fruit also is high in soluble fiber and healthy fats, which help us feel fuller on smaller portions.
-Try spreading half a ripe avocado on a piece of whole-grain toast for a super satisfying breakfast, or try Kourt’s signature salad for lunch.
+Spread half a ripe avocado on a piece of whole-grain toast for a super satisfying breakfast, or try Kourt’s signature salad for lunch.

 This spicy root is one of the oldest known natural tummy cures, and for good reason.
 High in a digestive enzyme called zingibain, ginger is extremely effective in breaking down protein and accelerating the digestive process.
 It’s also known for being a powerful antibacterial and anti-inflammatory food—in other words, all-around beneficial for your gut.
 Try brewing a homemade tea by chopping up a handful of peeled ginger, and brewing it in boiling water for at least 10 minutes.